itprojects/InboxPager/README.md

 # Translations

-In Portuguese by Hanelore, initially.
+In Portuguese initially by Hanelore.

 # Screenshots